Postdoctoral Scholar Policy

 Important Dates for Postdocs and Mentors to Remember

-• Deadline to attend New Postdoctoral Scholar Orientation (ninety (90) days after date of appointment);
+• Deadline to attend New Postdoctoral Scholar Orientation: Must be completed within ninety (90) days after the date of appointment.
+Information about the orientation is available on the New Postdocs website.

-• Date of Annual Performance Evaluation and IDP Review (to occur annually at least thirty (30) days before the Postdoc's Anniversary Date);
+• Date of Annual Performance Evaluation: To occur annually at least thirty (30) days before the Postdoc's Anniversary Date.

-• Deadline to Request Extension of Maximum Five Year Term of Appointment (at least ninety (90) days before the five year term ends);
+• Deadline to Request Extension of Maximum Five Year Term of Appointment: Must be submitted at least ninety (90) days before the five-year term ends.

-• End of Maximum Five Year Term of Appointment (appointment must be ended upon sixty (60) days' notice if a Postdoc reaches the five (5) year maximum limit).
+• End of Maximum Five-Year Term of Appointment: The appointment must be ended upon sixty (60) days' notice if a Postdoc reaches the five (5) year maximum limit.

 Compensation & Benefits

 Effective December 1, 2016, the minimum compensation for Postdocs is $913 a week (or $47,476 per year).
-This minimum annual compensation amount is assessed at each year by the Faculty Advisory Committee.
-While the University already provides a competitive minimum stipend, compensation above the minimum compensation amount is encouraged when possible and appropriate.
+While the University already provides a minimum stipend, compensation above the minimum compensation amount is encouraged when possible and appropriate.
+Departments should also follow any additional salary guidelines communicated by the OPA and posted on the OPA website.
 Waivers of the minimum compensation amount will be considered by the Vice Chancellor for Research only under extreme circumstances.
-Nonetheless, to comply with the Fair Labor Standards Act of 1938, as amended ("FLSA"), all Postdocs must have a total salary (base salary plus supplements) of no less than $23,660.
-This equates to a monthly equivalent of $1,972 or $455 per week.
+Nonetheless, to comply with the Fair Labor Standards Act of 1938, as amended ("FLSA"), all Postdocs must have a total salary (base salary plus supplements) of no less than $35,568.
+This equates to a monthly equivalent of $2,964 or $684 per week.
+Some states have higher requirements, so it is essential that Postdocs and departments request any teleworking arrangements outside of North Carolina in advance.
 Only salary paid directly through the University's payroll may be counted toward satisfying this limit.
-Pay or stipends from outside organizations or entities, such as those that may be paid to visiting scholars, may not be considered in meeting the FLSA minimum salary requirement.
+Pay or stipends from outside organizations or entities, such as those that may be paid to visiting scholars, may not be considered in meeting the FLSA minimum salary requirement for exempt employees.

 Finally, Postdocs may not be "self-funded."
 In other words, they must receive funding from the University and/or from clearly documented external sources; Postdocs may not work for free or fund themselves.